testus-x/ksh/docs/PR-HowTo.md

 Before you start working on an problem or feature, please check the [ksh Issue](https://github.com/ksh-community/ksh/issues) web page, whether there is not already work in progress (WIP) to avoid wasting your valueable time.
 If there is someone already working on it, please check, whether it is possible to work together.
 If you can't find an Issue for your problem/feature, please [create a new Issue](https://github.com/ksh-community/ksh/issues/new) and refer to it using a number sign + number (e.g. #123) when you refer to it on github.
 Within the issue web page you may ask for further guidance or get some hints from other collaborators.

 ## Branch, commit, rebase to master
 Before you actually start changing any code, you should always make sure, that your master is up-to-date - see below [**Sync with upstream**](#user-content-1-sync-with-upstream) for the related CLI commands.
+The master is our main and default branch (trunk).
+Here development happens, new features and fixes get mergd to this one first (see also [branch overview](./branch.png)).

 When your master is up-to-date, create a new branch, e.g. named `fix_problem`:
 ```